muhark/nn-tutorial/part2/lecture.md

 ## Sequence-to-Sequence

-Map from one sequence to another:
+Model to map from one sequence to another:

 - $M(S_1) \rightarrow S_2$
-- Conversation: "How are you?" -> "I am great!"
+- Conversation Model: "How are you?" → "I am great!"
-- Translation (EN->ES): "How are you?" -> "¿Cómo estás?
+- Translation Model: "How are you?" → "¿Cómo estás?

 . . .

 Challenge: map all possible $(S_i, S_j)$ pairs?

-## Separating out the Problem
+## Simplifying the Problem

 Start with the word "Once":

+- What words could come next?

 ## Language as Conditional Probabilities